OmniLayer/spec/README.md

 Note: Make sure your total expenditures on bitcoin transaction fees while accepting the purchase meet the minimum fee requested!

 You will need to send the appropriate amount of bitcoins before the time limit expires to complete the purchase.
 Note that you must send the bitcoins from the same address which initiated the purchase.
-If you send less than the correct amount of bitcoins, your purchase will be for that amount.
+If you send less than the correct amount of bitcoins, your purchase will be adjusted downwards.
+If you send more then the correct amount of bitcoins and the Selling Offer has more Mastercoins still available your order will be adjusted upwards.

+Please note that all transactions between the Purchase Offer and expiration block should be accumlated and that this value should be used to adjust the Purchse Offer accordingly.

 In order to make parsing Mastercoin transactions easier, you must also include an output to the Exodus Address when sending the bitcoins to complete a purchase of Mastercoins.
 The output can be for any amount, but should be above the dust threshold.

 ## Selling Mastercoins for Other Mastercoin-Derived Currencies